Julie Christie: 1970s

 In Joseph Losey's romantic drama The Go-Between (1971), Christie had a lead role along with Alan Bates.
 The film won the Grand Prix, then the main award at the Cannes Film Festival.
-She earned a second Best Actress Oscar nomination for her role as a brothel madame in Robert Altman's postmodern western McCabe & Mrs. Miller (also 1971).
+She earned a second Best Actress Oscar nomination for her role as a brothel madam in Robert Altman's postmodern western McCabe & Mrs. Miller (also 1971).
 The film was the first of three collaborations between Christie and Warren Beatty, who described her as "the most beautiful and at the same time the most nervous person I had ever known".
 The couple had a high-profile but intermittent relationship between 1967 and 1974.
 After the relationship ended, they worked together again in the comedies Shampoo (1975) and Heaven Can Wait (1978).